|

 10/08/03 - Daily Record

-ROCKAWAY TWP. -- A 19th century grave plot at St. Patrick's Cemetery was partially unearthed, but the remains of three people interred there were not removed,
+was partially unearthed, but the remains of three people interred there were not

 police said.

-Authorities responded to the historic, remote burial ground after a Lake Denmark Road resident reported the disturbance on Sunday, according to a police
+Lake Denmark Road resident reported the disturbance on Sunday, according to a

 report.